Gayathri-0809/flask-microblog/README.md

 ## 📌 Project Overview

 This project is a simple microblog application built using **Flask**.
-It demonstrates how to create dynamic web pages using templates and Python.
+It demonstrates how to create dynamic web pages, handle user input, and build structured backend logic using Python.

 ---